 It is time to put winter hibernation to one side and get embrace March and all things spring.
 I thought I’d share some of the things that are inspiring me to forget the duvet and afternoons on the sofa and re-enter a post winter-world.

 In February we celebrated 100 years since (some) women got the vote and March brings International Women’s Day, for me is spring about celebrating all things female.

 International Women’s Day

-Thursday March 8th is IWD 2018 with events up and down the country, from pamper sessions in a pub in to the Women of the World festival on the South Bank in London.
+Thursday March 8th is IWD 2018 with events up and down the country, from pamper sessions in a pub in to the on the South Bank in London.
 This year’s theme is #PressforProgress and a call to think, act and be gender inclusive, which means something for everyone.
 There will be some events that are safe spaces for women but there will also be many events that are gender inclusive.

 We don’t all have the most straight forward relationships with our mothers, we don’t all have living mothers, we might not be mothers but it is hard to escape a connection to Mother’s Day.
 Forget the commercial hype; whatever your status in relation to being mothered or being a mother, I suggest thinking about something you’d like for yourself.
 A treat.
 I had my nails ‘done’ an couple of weeks ago, it was a pleasing hour of pampering which left me with shiny nails that made me smile.

 Mother Nature is the ultimate female and she is wonderful in spring.
 Daffodils are starting to appear, tulips buds are tinged with colour, in National Trust properties there are greenhouses full of hyacinths.
 Grab a flask of coffee and warm coat and throw off winter with some gentle exercise in the form of a walk.
 Fresh air and greenery is a great mood booster.
 One of life’s pleasures, for me, is a long walk with a friend.
 Walking is relaxing, healthy and between friends is great for conversation and a good catch up.